In This Article

 - Run whether the user is logged on or not.

-- Do not store password.
+- Do not store passwords.
 The task will only have access to local resources.

 Test automatic checkpoints